 Galaxy Note 10 vs Galaxy Note 10+: SD card support

 Galaxy Note 10 does not have a micro SD card slot.
-In the dual SIM version of Galaxy Note 10, both slots on the SIM card tray can only put SIM cards.
+In the dual SIM version of Galaxy Note 10, only one slot on the SIM card tray can hold SIM cards.

 If 256GB storage is not sufficient for you, then you have to consider Galaxy Note 10+.